beaston02/CamsterRecorder/README.md

 # CamsterRecorder

-This is script to automate the recording of public webcam shows from camster (and other naiadsystems based sites).
+This is script to automate the recording of public webcam shows from camster.

 ## Requirements